flintlang/flint/docs/language_guide.md

   let name: String = "Bank"
 }
 ```
+### Mutation
+Smart contracts can remain in activity for a large number of years, during which a large number of state mutations can occur.
+To aid with reasoning, Flint functions cannot mutate smart contracts’ state by default.
+This helps avoid accidental state mutations when writing the code, and allows readers to easily draw their attention to the mutating functions of the smart contract.

 ### Visibility Modifiers
 Variables declared in the contract can have modifiers in front of their declaration which control the automatic synthesis of variable accessors and mutators.
 By the nature of smart contracts all storage is visible already, but providing accessors makes that process easier.